 Remove pan from the heat and set aside until ready to add to the vegetable mixture.

 4. While the meat is cooking, prepare the vegetable mixture and lettuce cups.

 Combine the cabbage, carrots, scallions, cilantro, and mint in a large mixing bowl.
 Wash and dry the lettuce or cabbage leaves for serving, then set aside.

-The meat and veggie filling can be made ahead of time, but is best when served fresh and warm.
+Note: The meat and veggie filling can be made ahead of time to serve later, but is best when served fresh and warm.
 Leftover filling will keep for several days in the fridge, and makes great leftovers mixed in with rice or noodles for a quick salad to bring for your lunch!

 Brine & Broth

 I am a gut health-focused nutritionist and online health coach based in Southwest Wisconsin.
 My recipes and philosophies center around traditional, nutrient-dense foods that support robust gut health.